syncfusion-content/maui-docs/MAUI/DataForm/Validation.md

 ## Validation label appearance customization

-The data form supports to customize the style of both error and valid message label style easily.
+The data form supports customizing the style of both error and valid message label style easily.

 #### Customize error label text style

-The `error label style` can be customized by changing the [ErrorLabelTextStyle] property of [SfDataForm].
+The `error label style` can be customized by changing the `ErrorLabelTextStyle` property of the `SfDataForm`.

 {% tabs %}
 {% highlight XAML %}